manofgod747/Philosophy/README.md

 ## Physicalism

-Some believe mind is caused by the brain
+Some believe that mind is caused by the brain

 The brain is a machine